dsu-arl/base-c-programming-dojo/variables/find-the-sum/DESCRIPTION.md

 3. Get user input for `num1` and `num2`.
 4. Find the `sum` by adding `num1` and `num2` together.
 5. Print out the result!
+6. To get the flag, run verify <yourfile>.c to verify your solution.

 Example:
 ```
 Enter your first number: 5